 Our first acknowledgement goes to the families who volunteered to participate in this study.
 The project would not have been possible without their (continuing) generosity, patience and understanding.
 We extend our biggest thanks to the children and their families.
 Special thanks also go to the Cree School Board for their support over the years since we began, and for their hospitailty while we are in Chisasibi.
 For primary funding, CCLAS gratefully acknowledges the Social Sciences and Humanities Council for Canada (SSHRC):

 - 2008-12: SSHRC Standard Research Grant 410-2008-0378

-Our work would not be possible without the assistance of many people, first and foremost the Cree language experts, and our talented graduate students, and undergraduate students.
-More information about graduate student participation in CCLAS is posted at people/graduate_students.
+Our work would not be possible without the assistance of many people, first and foremost our Cree colleagues Cree language experts, and our talented graduate students, and undergraduate students.
+More information about student participation in CCLAS is posted at people/graduate_students.

 The CCLAS project offers the opportunity for research at the M.A. and Ph.D. level.

 Current areas of interest

 Here are some of the topics we have focused on or are currently working on:

 - the passive construction

 See Project Output for publications, theses and presentations in these areas.